-We do offer a variety of granite colors from all over the world.
-Selecting only the highest quality granite, any gravestone we source for your specific memorial will have its own unique characteristics.
-Being a natural product, and one that was literally carved from this earth, means that each piece of granite memorial we design for you will have it’s own spots and grain.
+Being a natural product, and one that was literally carved from this earth means that each piece of granite we design for you will have its own unique spots and grain.
 This only adds to the uniqueness of each piece and the overall memorial.